jotego/jtpremium/README.md

 ### Other platforms

-For platforms other than MiSTerm please check the [jtbin](https://github.com/jotego/jtbin) repository.
+For platforms other than MiSTer please check the [jtbin](https://github.com/jotego/jtbin) repository.